Frozen crusts have transformed the way we enjoy pizza. No more spending hours in the kitchen kneading dough and allowing it to rise.

 1 – Defrost Pizza Dough in the Refrigerator

-Now you can remove the dough from its storage bag and rest it on the counter for approximately one hour.
-At this time it will be ready to use.
+Now, remove the dough from its storage bag and rest it on the counter for approximately one hour.
+After that, it should be ready to use.

 2 – Give the Frozen Pizza Dough a Cold-Water Bath

 Another excellent option for defrosting pizza dough is to give it a cold-water bath.
 This method is relatively easy and won’t harm your crust or accidentally begin to cook it.